 Revocation of Your Consent to Our Data Processing

 Many data processing procedures are only possible if you explicitly consent to them.
 You may, at any time, revoke a consent you have given before.
 To revoke your consent it is sufficient that you send us an informal e-mail.
 The legality of us processing your data until the time we receive your revocation shall remain unaffected.

-Regardless of your right to revoke your consent, you may also, for reasons of your particular personal situation, object to the processing of your personal data which we do in accordance with Art.
+Regardless of your right to revoke your consent, you may also, for reasons arising from your particular personal situation, object to the processing of your personal data undertaken in accordance with Art.
 6 par.
 1 lit. f DSGVO.

 Term of Storage

 We store your personal data in connection with your visit to our website as well as in connection with your newsletter subscription (if any).

 Details on the term of storage can be found below in the description of the individual forms and purposes of collection.

 After the term of storage expires, we delete all personal data, unless we are obliged to keep them stored for legal, in particular commercial-law and tax-law related reasons.